chiragbiradar/MicroVid2Audio/README.md

 # Contributing
 We welcome contributions from the community!
 If you have an idea for a feature or improvement, or if you find a bug or issue, please open an issue or pull request on this repository.

-# License
-MicroVid2Audio is licensed under the MIT license.
-See the LICENSE file for more information.